divmgl/mongoose-harmony-gridfs/README.md

 Please be wary of key usage.
 Your original schema **should not contain the same keys as the ones included in the plug-in**.

-## Settings
+### Settings

+You can configure the plug-in by providing a settings object.
+At minimum, a `key` property will be required in order for the plug-in to function.

 * `key`: Array of strings that determine what keys will be used by the plug-in.
-Without this option, the plug-in will do nothing.
 * `bucket`: String that determines what GridFS repository should be used.
 By default it is `'fs'`.
 * `linkPropertyName`: String that determines what the property that is responsible for linking files will be named.
 By default it is `'_gfs'`.